stehrn/tradebook/SQL.md

 );
 ```

-An instrument is the thing been traded, it has a name and type (the type is important, as will be used to derive the pricing model), plus a bunch of attributes that will be used for pricing purposes.
-There will also be industry standard identifiers for the security (e.g. ISIN, SEDOL)
+An `instrument` is the thing been traded, it has a name, type plus a bunch of attributes that will be used for pricing purposes; there will also be industry standard identifiers for the security (e.g. ISIN, SEDOL)
 ```sql
 CREATE TABLE instrument (
   id INT AUTO_INCREMENT  PRIMARY KEY,